sunil-9/bca_notes/docs/plt/unit3.md

 10. **Retrospectives:**
     - **Description:** At the end of each sprint, the team conducts a retrospective meeting to reflect on what went well, what could be improved, and how to enhance the development process in the future.
-      Certainly!
-Let's explore the advantages and disadvantages of the Agile model:

 ### Advantages of Agile: